Inca complex at Písac: History

-The remains of Lucre and Killke pottery that have been found in the area, suggest that the location has been occupied for some time.
+The remains of Lucre and Killke pottery that have been found in the area suggest that the location has been occupied for some time.

-An early settlement which probably pre-dated the Inca existed on the hillside between the Quitamayo and Chongo tributaries of the Vilcanota river.
+An early settlement, which probably pre-dated the Inca, existed on the hillside between the Quitamayo and Chongo tributaries of the Vilcanota river.
 The community raised their crops on terraces as well as on the flood plain.
 Later as the threats from other tribes declined the villagers moved closer to the main road to Cusco and Urcos.

-It is unknown when the complex that remains today was built, but the consensus is that the contributions by the Inca's were built by the Inca emperor Pachacuti (1438–1471/1472) no earlier than 1440.
+It is unknown when the complex that remains today was built, but the consensus is that the contributions by the Incas were built by the Inca emperor Pachacuti (1438–1471/1472) no earlier than 1440.

 Despite the excellent condition of many of the structures, little is conclusively known about the site's actual purpose.
 Some researchers believe that while Choquequirao defended the western entrance, and Ollantaytambo the northern, Pisac defended the southern entrance to the Sacred Valley.
 Its location controlled a route which connected the Inca Empire with the border of the rain forest and so could protect Cusco from possible attacks by the Antis (a collective Inca term for the many varied fierce ethnic groups such as the Asháninka and Tsimané) who lived in the Antisuyu region (the eastern part of the Inca empire), present day Pachacutec and the Manu jungle.

 The site was certainly an observatory and religious site, and although it was reinforced with the ramparts of a massive citadel, the Incas never retreated here to defend their empire against the Spaniards.
 When Manco Inca rebelled against the Spanish in 1534, he took up a position first at Calco, 18 km (11 miles) farther downstream, before retreating to Ollantaytambo.
 This indicates that he considered Pisac to have been simply too close to Cusco.